-This post brought to you by the Great American Beer Festival.
+This post sponsored by Great American Beer Festival.

 Jump to Map of Award-Winning Beers

 Have you guys seen this seal on your beer labels?
 The Brewer’s Association is rolling it out for an easy way to identify true small and independent craft brewers, letting you vote with your money to support craft.
 The past few years have been a whirlwind as more and more craft operations are bought out by mega-brewers; it’s good to know which breweries are running independently.

 Craft beer has created a monster and it’s a challenge to satisfy our continual thirst for something new.
 There are 3 guidelines that define craft brewing: small, independent, and traditional.
 This means producing less than 6 million barrels per year, less than 25% ownership by “big alcohol”, and primarily working with traditional fermentation & ingredients.
 We had the opportunity to hear Jim Koch, founder of Samuel Adams, talk about the importance of independence and how the craft community can support each other.
 Above all, though, in Koch’s words: “All beer is good.
 Some beer is great, but all beer is good.”
 Seriously inspiring to see the camaraderie and community built around beer!